UltraFuzz: Towards Resource-saving in Distributed Fuzzing

-For parallel fuzzing, information synchronization has always been a challenge.
-We have to take into account both the effectiveness and efficiency when synchronizing information among fuzzing instances.
-In our design, we use a database instead of the file system to synchronize the fuzzing information.
-This is because the file-based synchronization does not scale well in a multi-machine mode~\cite{Wen2017Designing}.

-We mainly synchronize three kinds of information among fuzzing instances: \textit{seeds}, \textit{fuzzing status}, and \textit{coverage information}.
-According to the characteristics of each information kind and how it is used, we propose three schemes to synchronize the information, and meanwhile, keep a low-performance deduction.
-Experiments show that our tool can scale to at least 128 nodes with an average synchronization overhead of only 0.4\%.
+In parallel fuzzing, fuzzing status synchronization among different fuzzing instances has always been a challenge.
+Efficient fuzzing status synchronization can reduce runtime overhead and assist global scheduling to save computing resources.
+Our design uses a database instead of a file system to synchronize fuzzing information.
+This is because file-based synchronization does not scale well in an inter-machine mode~\cite{Wen2017Designing}.
+We mainly synchronize three kinds of fuzzing information: \textit{seeds}, \textit{fuzzing status}, and \textit{coverage information}.
+We propose a hierarchical fuzzing status synchronization scheme according to the characteristics of each information type, whilst also ensuring performance is not compromised.

-\textit{Fuzzing status direct sharing}.
-The fuzzing status is used by the scheduler to prioritize seeds for scheduling fuzzing tasks.
-Although the fuzzing status is stored along with the seeds in the database, fuzzing status is much different from seeds, and we separate the use of fuzzing status from the corresponding seeds.
-The size of a seed is usually several KB or more, while the size of fuzzing status is much smaller; Seeds are used by fuzzing instances and can be updated incrementally, while the scheduler only uses fuzzing status; Seeds are constant once they are written in the database, while the fuzzing status is updated each time the seed is fuzzed, which is much more often.
-Thus, for such light-weight but often-used data, we share it directly via the database.
-The scheduler dispatches tasks based on the fuzzing status instead of the real seeds.
-It only maintains a light-weight queue to prioritize the seeds, which will greatly reduce the scheduler's network pressure when dispatching fuzzing tasks.
+\textbf{Fuzzing status direct sharing}.
+Fuzzing status determines the priority of a seed and how many times it should be fuzzed.
+It is evaluated mainly by the number of times it has been fuzzed, including the \emph{depth} - the generation of the seed from the initial seed, \emph{handicap} - fuzzing cycles the queue has been done, and \emph{bitmap\_size} - the number of seeds' bits used for mutation.
+Although fuzzing status is stored in the database alongside the seeds, it is much different from seeds.
+The size of a seed is usually several KB or more, while the size of a fuzzing status is much smaller.
+Seeds are used by fuzzing instances and can be updated incrementally, while only the scheduler uses fuzzing status.
+While seeds are constant once they are written in the database, fuzzing status is updated each time the seed is fuzzed, which is much more frequent.
+For data as lightweight and frequently used as this, it is practical to share directly through the database.
+Thus we separate the use of fuzzing status from the corresponding seeds.
+The scheduler dispatches tasks based on fuzzing status instead of real seeds.
+It only maintains a lightweight queue to prioritize the seeds, which will greatly reduce the scheduler's network pressure when dispatching fuzzing tasks.